gdoumenc/coworks/docs/tech_deployment.rst

 		}
 	{% endfor %}

-Now you can actually deploy the resources:
+Now you can actually deploy the resources :

 .. code-block:: console

 	terraform apply